benbarber/jekyll-instagram/README.md

 ### Working Example

-There is a working example of a basic Jekyll site using this plugin that is available in the `example` directory of this repo.
+There is a working example of a basic Jekyll site using this plugin that is available in the `docs` directory of this repo.

 ### Displaying the results in your templates